-86 An un-accredited person may 'shadow' any FDD in order to gain experience for initial FDD accreditation.
-Additionally, an FDD may wish to shadow an equally qualified FDD to widen their experience (a tier 2 shadowing another tier 2 but at a different type of site for example).
+97 An un-accredited person may 'shadow' any FDD in order to gain experience for initial FDD accreditation.
+Additionally, a FDD may wish to shadow an equally qualified FDD to widen their experience (a tier 2 shadowing another tier 2 but at a different type of site for example).

-If the Primary FDD is a 'mentor', the 'shadow' FDD should ensure that the participation in the planning and / or execution of the Flying Display is appropriately logged and countersigned by the Primary FDD so that any experience gained can be demonstrated at the time of application for upgrade.
+- The primary FDD should record the level of participation of the 'shadow' FDD on the SRG1305/Form 4 to enable the CAA / MAA to properly assess the level of experience of the individual. - Unless the primary FDD is a 'mentor', they should not comment on the ability or performance of the 'shadow' FDD but limit their comments to their participation level (i.e. the level of their involvement in the planning and / or execution of the Flying Display). - If the Primary FDD is a 'mentor', the 'shadow' FDD should ensure that the participation in the planning and / or execution of the Flying Display is appropriately logged and countersigned by the Primary FDD so that any experience gained can be demonstrated at the time of application for upgrade.